erikandersson96/portfolio-project-two/README.md

 * In the flow diagram I first thought I would create a direct replica of Simon Game so my logic in the `Flow diagram` tells you that `"User try to match sequence"` as in the original
 Simon Game but in my final product `Erik game` the user is not supposed to match the color sequence of the computer in order to win.

-* The User interface (UI) says that `Easy` whould have 4 different colors, `Medium` whould have 6 different colors and `Hard` would have 8 different colors.
-But in `Erik game` the
-User interface looks a little bit different with `Easy` that has 5 different colors, `Medium` has 4 different colors and `Hard` has 3 different colors.
+* The User interface (UI) says that `Easy` should have 4 different colors, `Medium` should have 6 different colors and `Hard` would have 8 different colors.
+But in `Erik game` the user interface looks a little bit different with `Easy` that has 5 different colors, `Medium` has 4 different colors and `Hard` has 3 different colors.

-* The condition that checks if the user's input is either `true` or `false` would in this case be `false` it would trigger the alert message with `"Game over play again!"` but I should also have added so the condition checks if the user has completed all levels (10/10) and then trigger an alert message with `You won!`.
-In `Erik game` the logic is created this way that the condition both checks each round if it is `true or false` for the color sequence but also if the user has completed all levels or not.
+* The condition that checks if the user's input is either `true` or `false` would in this case be `false` it would trigger a message with `"Game over, play again!"`.
+In `Erik game` the logic is created this way that the condition checks each round if it is `true or false` for the color sequence, and if it is `false (the user has pressed the same color)` the user will get an message above the colors that he/she have lost the game and can press `Start game` to play again.

 ---
 ## Website Design

 Logo design - Because this website was created with the intention to keep it clean and simple.
 I decided to go with only `“Erik game”`.
-Beacuse I thought it gave the game a simple and clean look.
+Because I thought it gave the game a simple and clean look.

 Background Image - I downloaded this image from `pixabay.com` which is a website with free images.
 And I used a `black background color` to it in case the image wouldn't load.

 `Wrapper` - I chose a `"Wrapper"` to contain the game and all other text on the page to let the Game stand out from the background image and make it look better.

-Website Colors - I went for a lighter green with almost a little neon effect to my Wrapper, difficulty selector and footer (social media links), beacuse I thought it was a nice contrast to my background-image that has green "neon" stripes in it.
+Website Colors - I went for a lighter green with almost a little neon effect to my Wrapper, difficulty selector and footer (social media links), because I thought it was a nice contrast to my background-image that has green "neon" stripes in it.
 For my difficulty selector I used a dark green for when the User has selected a difficulty.
 For my description box (description of the game) and Start game button I chose a little darker green to let it `Stand out` from the Wrapper.
 For my game controlls (circles) I chose Green, Blue, Yellow and Red beacuse I think it looks the best.

 ### Color Scheme

-* I went for eight different colors for the website. `Light neon green` for the `Wrapper, difficulty selector and social media links`, little darker green for the `description box and the "Start game" button`, black for all `text`, dark green for the selected `difficulty` and my circles has `green, blue, yellow, red`.
+* I went for eight different colors for the website. `Light neon green` for the `Wrapper, difficulty selector and social media links`, little darker green for the `description box and the "Start game" button`, black for all `text`, dark green for the selected `difficulty` and my circles has `green, blue, yellow, red, orange`.

 **#11D6A1 - Light neon green (HEX-color)**